knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

   name: eventing-controller
   namespace: source-namespace
 ```

+Alternatively, you can use a user with the necessary credentials.
+In addition, using a user with fewer permissions may be easier to verify.

 **Create a Role in the Target Namespace:** Define a role that grants the necessary permissions for the event source to interact with resources, using the verb `knsubscribe`.
 ```